 O’Brien was given a 12 month community order and ordered to do 40 hours unpaid work.

 Last month a disabled man took his own life after worrying about how he would manage once his benefits were stopped.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.